deohs/coders/demos/data_import/noaa_smoke/get_noaa_smoke.md

 ## Exercises

 1. Go through the code and make sure you understand how it works.
-Look the the online help for each function you are unsure of, including what parameters are being used, the values being supplied to them, and what they return.
+Look at the online help for each function you are unsure of, including what parameters are being used, the values being supplied to them, and what they return.
    Run parts of the code with test variables to confirm your understanding.
 2. Look at the strucure of the web page we are using to fetch the links.
-You view the source of a web page using Ctrl-U (or Cmd-U on a Mac) or you can use the "developer console" included in some web browsers.
+You view the source of a web page using Ctrl-U (or Cmd-U on a Mac) or you can use the "developer tools" included in some web browsers.
 Find the links that we are extracting and locate the HTML tags (elements) we used (and their attributes) so you can see how the content extraction worked.
 Try alternate CSS selectors or XPATH expressions to obtain the same results.